GoogleChromeLabs/chromeos_smart_card_connector/docs/connector-app-api.md

 # API exposed by the Smart Card Connector App

-The Smart Card Connector App exposes an API that allows other Chrome OS extensions/apps to make PC/SC calls (see the generic specification of this API at [https://pcsclite.apdu.fr/api/group__API.html](https://pcsclite.apdu.fr/api/group__API.html)).
+The Smart Card Connector App exposes an API that allows other ChromeOS extensions/apps to make PC/SC calls (see the generic specification of this API at [https://pcsclite.apdu.fr/api/group__API.html](https://pcsclite.apdu.fr/api/group__API.html)).